Georg Bestle

 Georg Christian Bestle (18 March 1855 – 6 May 1933) was a Danish vintner.
 He established his own company in 1882, which had by the 1890s developed into the largest company of its kind in Denmark.
 Its former headquarters is located at Skindergade 45–47 in Copenhagen.
 The current building is from 1900.

 Early life and education

-Bestle was born on 18 March 1855 in Copenhagen, the son of vintner Christopher Wilhelm Friderich Bestle (1821–92) and Trine Marie Engelsen (1826–98).
-His father had in 1853 acquired a wine house which traced its history back to 1730.
+Bestle was born on 18 March 1855 in Copenhagen, the son of vintner Christopher Wilhelm Friderich Bestle (1821–1892) and Trine Marie Engelsen (1826–1898).
+In 1853, his father acquired a wine house, which traced its history back to 1730.

 Bestle apprenticed as a wine merchant in his father's company from 1870 and then continued his education abroad where he spent most of his time in Bordeaux.

 Career

 Bestle was licensed as a vintner in 1882 and purchased a minor wine store in Nørre Voldgade.
 In 1886 he also purchased Gottlieb Bonnesen's wine store at Skindergade 47 and moved his business to this address.
 His wine house experienced a commercial breakthrough in 1888 and over the next few years developed into the largest company of its kind in Denmark.
 Hans Christian Rodian (1854–1919) was a key employee.
 He took over his father's wine company in 1892 and merged it with his existing operations in Skindergade.
 His company was converted into a limited company (aktieselskab) under the name Georg Bestle A/S in connection with his retirement in 1913.
 He was chairman of the company until circa 1930.
 Bestle was also chairman of United Wine Import, a company founded in 1919 through the merger of Georg Bestle and Riis & Dreyers vinhandel.